open-feature/java-sdk-contrib/README.md

 ### Software Bill of Materials (SBOM)

-We now publish SBOMs with all of our releases.
+We publish SBOMs with all of our releases.
 You can find them in Maven Central alongside the artifacts.

 ## Contributing